f5devcentral/azure-waf-solution-template/README.md

 ## How to Run:

 * Pre-requisites:
+  * Azure account and credentials.
-  * you should have the admin privillages to your azure resource group.
+  * Admin privileges to your azure resource group.
-  * Login to azure portal (portal.azure.com)
-  * Create the service principle through Az Cli. (how to create the service principle (https://docs.microsoft.com/en-us/cli/azure/create-an-azure-service-principal-azure-cli))
+  * Service principal and password (follow link to create the service principal (https://docs.microsoft.com/en-us/cli/azure/create-an-azure-service-principal-azure-cli))
+  * Resource group created in the azure portal.
 * Add the below variables under github-->secrets
    * AZURE_SP --> Azure service principle
    * AZURE_PWD --> Azure client password
-   * RUNNER_PATH --> github runner path
-* Add your resource group and other params under Lib/azure-user-params file.
+* Add your resource group and other params under Lib/azure-user-params file. mandatory params:
+   * resourceGroup
+   * tenandId
+   * subscriptionId
-* On GitHub.com, navigate to the main page of the repository.
-* Under your repository name, click Actions.
+* On GitHub.com, navigate to the main page of the repository and below repository name, click Actions tab.
-* In the left sidebar, click the workflow you want to run.
+* In the left sidebar select the workflow with name "Cloud Formation Template Deployment in Azure".
 * Above the list of workflow runs, select Run workflow.
-* Use the Branch dropdown to select the workflow's branch, and type the input parameters.
+* Optionally you can select different branch(default is main) from available dropdown, and click on "Run Workflow" button to start executing the CICD.

 ## Conclusion: